The basses

 Early days

 Then I went into (what was then) Musical Exchanges in Birmingham to try out an effects pedal (an octaver, I think) and they put a Warwick Streamer in my hands to test it with.
 The Streamer had rather a high action and thick neck, not as good as my own basses, and I got a Thumb bass down instead.
 That proved my undoing, as it was simply the best bass I'd ever played and I really wanted it.
-My big fear (and bear in mind that I do, and did, rate myself quite highly as a bassist) was that I wouldn't be able to do it justice.
+My big fear (and bear in mind that I do, and did, rate myself as a pretty reasonable bassist) was that I wouldn't be able to do it justice.
 I persuaded myself that I would, and the fretted Precision and the Hohner went in part-exchange (along with a bass belonging to our singer that he wanted rid of, one of the ghastly aluminium-necked Kramers).
-This was in about 1988, and that Warwick (a JD Thumb, named after John Davies who designed it) remains my main bass.
+This was in about 1988, and that Warwick (a JD Thumb, named after John Davies who designed it) remains my favourite bass, even though it's not getting used much.More fretless

 More headlesses